ychoy/mongoose/README.md

 ### Using the Model

-Run `node console.js` to enter into a REPL that's connected with the database.
-You can take a look at the code if you want to, but know that we won't use this system often.
-It's a handy way to test out some new Mongoose methods.
+Instead of setting up a full server, we'll use a simple script to experiment with some Mongoose methods.
+You can see the code for the script in `console.js`.
+Note that it does `require` the models.
+It sets up a REPL (read-evaluate-print-loop) that you can use to  interact with the database.

+1. Make sure `mongod` is running in a tab of Terminal.

+1. In another tab, run `node console.js` to enter the REPL.

-Now in the REPL that opens, try making a single instance of a Person with the code below:
+Now in the REPL that opens, try making a single instance of a person with the code below:

 ```js
   var ilias = new db.Person({